Mini Sessions vs. Regular Sessions: Which Is Right for You?

 Why Mini Sessions Might Be Perfect for You:

-• Quick and easy: If your schedule is packed or you simply don’t have the mental capacity for a regular 45 minute session, mini sessions are ideal.
+Quick and easy: If your schedule is packed or you simply don’t have the mental capacity for a regular 45 minute session, a mini is ideal.
 You’ll get gorgeous photos in just 20 minutes.
 Quick, simple, and almost stress-free.

-• Easy booking process: Mini sessions are streamlined and simple.
-Pick a location, choose a date, and you’re set.
+Easy booking process: Mini sessions are streamlined and simple.
+All the planning has already been completed.
+The only thing you need to do is go online, pick a location, choose a date, pay and you’re set.
 No back-and-forth emails, no complicated planning.
-Just easy, stress-free booking.
+Just easy, (almost) stress-free booking.

 Why Mini Sessions Might Not Be Right for You:

-• Not ideal for all children: If you’ve got little ones who need extra time to warm up or if your kids are on the high active side, 20 minutes might not be enough to get the best shots.
+Not ideal for all children: If you’ve got little ones who need extra time to warm up or if your kids are on the high active side, 20 minutes might not be enough to get the best shots.
+Now, if you’re ok with letting go of perfection and ok with whatever is captured during the short time, a mini session can work.

-• Restricted scheduling flexibility: Since mini sessions are held on set dates, rescheduling may not be possible.
-Or, if you're running late or need extra time, mini sessions leave less room for adjustments and special accommodations.
+Restricted scheduling & time flexibility: Since mini sessions are held on set dates, rescheduling may not be possible.
+If you're late or need extra time, minis leave little to no room for special accommodations.
+Prefer to take your time by not feeling rushed or restricted?
+Opt for a regular portrait session.

-• Less room for customization: Mini sessions are quick, so there’s limited time for things like outfit changes, poses, or a variety of candid shots.
-If you’re looking for a more personalized experience, a full session would give you more flexibility and breathing room.
+Less room for customization: Again, mini sessions are quick, so there’s limited time for things like outfit changes, poses, or a variety of candid shots.
+If you’re looking for candids and poses, a full session will allow for more creativity.

 So, Which Session is Right for You?

-Mini sessions are perfect if you’re looking for a quick and easy way to get some beautiful photos.
-They’re great for busy families, couples, or anyone who needs a quick photo update.
-But if you’re looking for a more personalized experience, something with more flexibility, or more time to create something unique, a full portrait session might be the better choice.
+All in all, mini sessions are perfect if you’re looking for a quick and easy way to get some good photos.
+They’re great for families, couples, or anyone who needs a quick photo update.
+But if you’re looking for a more personalized experience, with more flexibility, or more time to create, a full portrait session might be the better choice.

 Still unsure?
 Reach out to me here.
-I’m more than happy to help you figure out which option works best for you.
+I’m more than happy to help you figure out which option may work best for you.